Date Updated: 08/23/2025

 Causes

-The veins around your anus tend to stretch under pressure and may bulge or swell.
+The veins around the anus tend to stretch under pressure and may bulge or swell.
 Hemorrhoids can develop from increased pressure in the lower rectum due to:

 Risk factors

-As you age, your risk of hemorrhoids increases.
-That's because the tissues that support the veins in your rectum and anus can weaken and stretch.
-This can also happen when you're pregnant, because the baby's weight puts pressure on the anal region.
+As people age, the risk of hemorrhoids increases.
+That's because the tissues that support the veins in the rectum and anus can weaken and stretch.
+This also can happen during pregnancy because the baby's weight puts pressure on the anal area.

 Complications

 • Anemia.
-Rarely, chronic blood loss from hemorrhoids may cause anemia, in which you don't have enough healthy red blood cells to carry oxygen to your cells.
+Rarely, ongoing blood loss from hemorrhoids may cause anemia.
+Anemia happens when there aren't enough healthy red blood cells to carry oxygen to the body's cells.

 • Strangulated hemorrhoid.
-If the blood supply to an internal hemorrhoid is cut off, the hemorrhoid may be "strangulated," which can cause extreme pain.
+When the blood supply to an internal hemorrhoid is cut off, the hemorrhoid is called strangulated.
+Strangulated hemorrhoids can cause extreme pain.

 • Blood clot.
-Occasionally, a clot can form in a hemorrhoid (thrombosed hemorrhoid).
-Although not dangerous, it can be extremely painful and sometimes needs to be lanced and drained.
+Sometimes a clot can form in a hemorrhoid.
+This is called a thrombosed hemorrhoid.
+Although not dangerous, it can be extremely painful and sometimes needs to be drained.

 Prevention

 • Eat high-fiber foods.
 Eat more fruits, vegetables and whole grains.
-Doing so softens the stool and increases its bulk, which will help you avoid the straining that can cause hemorrhoids.
+Doing so softens the stool and increases its bulk.
+This will help you avoid the straining that can cause hemorrhoids.
 Add fiber to your diet slowly to avoid problems with gas.

 • Drink plenty of fluids.
-Drink six to eight glasses of water and other liquids (not alcohol) each day to help keep stools soft.
+Drink 6 to 8 glasses of water and other liquids each day to help keep stools soft.
+Avoiding alcohol also may help.

 • Consider fiber supplements.
-Most people don't get enough of the recommended amount of fiber — 20 to 30 grams a day — in their diet.
-Studies have shown that over-the-counter fiber supplements, such as psyllium (Metamucil) or methylcellulose (Citrucel), improve overall symptoms and bleeding from hemorrhoids.
+Most people don't get enough fiber in their diets.
+Studies have shown that nonprescription fiber supplements, such as psyllium (Metamucil, Konsyl, others) or methylcellulose (Citrucel), can lessen symptoms and bleeding from hemorrhoids.

 If you use fiber supplements, be sure to drink at least eight glasses of water or other fluids every day.
-Otherwise, the supplements can cause or worsen constipation.
+Otherwise, the supplements can cause constipation or make it worse.

 • Don't strain.
-Straining and holding your breath when trying to pass a stool creates greater pressure in the veins in the lower rectum.
+Straining and holding your breath when trying to pass stool create greater pressure in the veins in the lower rectum.

 • Exercise.
-Stay active to help prevent constipation and to reduce pressure on veins, which can occur with long periods of standing or sitting.
-Exercise can also help you lose excess weight that might be contributing to your hemorrhoids.
+Stay active to help prevent constipation and reduce pressure on veins.
+Exercise also can help you lose excess weight that might be causing your hemorrhoids or making them worse.

 • Avoid long periods of sitting.
-Sitting too long, particularly on the toilet, can increase the pressure on the veins in the anus.
+Sitting too long, especially on the toilet, can increase the pressure on the veins in the anus.

 Diagnosis

-Your doctor might be able to see external hemorrhoids.
-Diagnosing internal hemorrhoids might include examination of your anal canal and rectum.
+A healthcare professional might be able to see external hemorrhoids.
+Diagnosing internal hemorrhoids might include an exam of your anal canal and rectum.

-Your doctor might want to examine your entire colon using colonoscopy if:
+A healthcare professional might want to look at your entire colon using colonoscopy if:

 Treatment